futuremarc/p5-camp/README.md

-# Creative Coding with the Web- CoLab Summer 2015
+# Creative Coding with the Web - CoLab Summer 2015

 Mon-Fri 2:00pm to 5:00pm @ Culture Hub, NYC